curranbrandt/findMeTheKernel/mykernelmod/README.md

 # Hello

-I'm going to start learning about kernel modules, and a simple module that prints "hello world" and "goodbye" when loaded/unloaded is a good place to start.
+I'm beginning to learn about kernel modules.
+I have written a simple module that prints "hello world" and "goodbye" when loaded/unloaded.

 ### Specs
 ```